karyllelity/Exploratory_Data_Analysis/README.md

 - **Advanced Analysis**:
   The top 10 most frequent artists were visualized.
 44.6% of tracks are in Major mode, and 55.4% are in Minor mode.

+## Recommendation

+### Datetime Handling
+Combine the date-related columns (e.g., `released_day`, `released_month`, `released_year`) into a single column in the format `YYYY-MM-DD` and convert it to the proper datetime format.
+This ensures easier manipulation and consistency across your data, enhancing accuracy when working with incomplete or inconsistent data.

 ### Authors